ManufacturaInd/manufacturaindependente.org/content/oflb-logo-issues.md

-We agree with all of the points that were raised, and are now back to the drawing board so that we can come up with a good and lasting solution for the OFLB logo.<!--:-->
+We agree with all of the points that were raised, and are now back to the drawing board so that we can come up with a good and lasting solution for the OFLB logo.